JavaVista/tadHack/README.md

 ### Features

-- Applications sent to employers and decisionmakers over SMS
+•	Applications sent to employers and decisionmakers over SMS

-- Decision makers review and filter applications, content, and multimedia quickly
+•	Decision makers review and filter applications, content, and multimedia quickly

-- Employers and executives can log into a self-service approval request portal 24X7
+•	Employers and executives can log into a self-service approval request portal 24X7

-- Approvers, and managers can track the progress of every approval request​
+•	Approvers and managers can track the progress of every approval request

-- Approvers can easily review and approve requests quickly from their phones anywhere in the worl​
+•	Approvers can easily review and approve requests quickly from their phones anywhere in the world

-- Allows us to find the right Elsa!
+•	Allows us to find the right Elsa!

 ## Brunch + Babel/ES6